xbugster/ironsource_php_dev_test/readme.md

 Code Date: August 2017

 ## Result
-Usually IronSource will schedule a code review, the result of this test was passing with no review required. :)
+Usually IronSource will schedule a code review, following test strive to pass without review. :)

 ## Important Notes
 * Code Demonstration is for professional purpose only.